babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 #### Tokenization
 Tokenization is breaking the raw text into small chunks.
 Tokenization breaks the raw text into words, sentences called tokens.
 Tokenization helps in interpreting the meaning of the text by analyzing the sequence of the words.
 For example, the text `"Brown chelsea leather boots perfect for winter"` can be tokenized to `["Brown", "chelsea", "leather", "boots", "perfect", "for", "winter"]`.
 If the text is split into words using some separation technique it is called *word tokenization* and same separation done for sentences is called *sentence tokenization*.
 There are various tokenization techniques available which can be applicable based on the language and purpose of modeling, they include:

-- <b>Subword tokenization:</b> This process split text into subwords (n-gram characters).
+- **Subword tokenization:** This process split text into subwords (n-gram characters).
 In this method, the most often used words are assigned distinctive identifiers, and the less frequently used terms are divided into smaller words that best express the meaning on their own.
 As an illustration, if the word *"dark"* occurs frequently in a text, it will be given a unique ID, but the terms *"darker"* and *"darkest"*, which are uncommon and appear less frequently in a text, will be divided into subwords such as "dark", "er", and "est".
 This aids in preventing the language model from learning "darker" and "darkest" as two distinct terms and enables the training process to detect the unknown words in the data set.
 There are various kinds of subword tokenization, including Byte-Pair Encoding (BPE), WordPiece, Unigram Language Model, SentencePiece.

-- <b>White Space Tokenization:</b> In this process entire text is split into words by splitting them from whitespaces.
+- **White Space Tokenization:** In this process entire text is split into words by splitting them from whitespaces.
 This is the fastest tokenization technique but works only for languages like English in which the white space breaks apart the sentence into meaningful words.

-- <b>Dictionary Based Tokenization:</b> In this method the tokens are found based on the tokens already existing in the dictionary.
+- **Dictionary Based Tokenization:** In this method the tokens are found based on the tokens already existing in the dictionary.
 If the token is not found, then special rules are used to tokenize it.
 It is an advanced technique compared to whitespace tokenizer.

-- <b>Rule Based Tokenization:</b> In this technique, a set of rules are created for the specific problem.
+- **Rule Based Tokenization:** In this technique, a set of rules are created for the specific problem.
 The tokenization is done based on the rules.
 For example creating rules bases on grammar for particular language.

 #### Tokens to IDs mapping
 Once we have tokens, we need to convert them to numerical values.
 This can done using Lookup table or hashing.

-- <b>Lookup table:</b> In this method, each unique token is mapped to an ID.
+- **Lookup table:** In this method, each unique token is mapped to an ID.
 Next, a lookup table is created to store these 1:1 mappings.
 Lookup tables has its strengths which includes speed as it is easy to convert tokens to IDs and also convert the IDs back to tokens using a reverse index table.
 However, downside is that it stores the table in a memory hence having a large number of tokens requires huge memory space.
 Also, it cannot handle new or unseen words properly.

-- <b>Hashing:</b> Compared to lookup tables, hashing also known as "feature hashing", or "hashing trick" is a memory efficient method that uses hash function to obtain IDs, without keeping a lookup table.
+- **Hashing:** Compared to lookup tables, hashing also known as "feature hashing", or "hashing trick" is a memory efficient method that uses hash function to obtain IDs, without keeping a lookup table.
 We know that as models are trained with corpus with larger sizes, it produces vocabularies that take more and more memory space to store [[6]](#references).
 For efficiency purposes, these lookup tables are stored in RAM for quick token-id mapping and can slow down the operations once their size gets too big.
 By using a hashing, we can get rid of such memory-consuming vocabularies entirely and a hash function is used for token-id mapping instead.
 With a given string, a hash function is capable of returning a numerical value, a hash value, that’s unique to that string and use it as token id.
 Since there’s no fix-sized vocabulary involved, all tokens can now be assigned to a number, no matter the model has seen it before or not [[6]](#references).
 The downside is that after hashing, we cannot convert IDs back to tokens.

 ## 2.2 Preparing image data
 In the earlier section [1](#1-overview-of-the-search-system), we explained the goal is to design an image search system that retrieves images similar a user's text query, rank them based on their similarities to the text query, and then display them to the user.
 Since the model returns an image as output, we need to preprocess catalog images.
 The most common image preprocessing operations are [[1]](#references):

-- <b>Resizing:</b> Models usally require fixed image sizes (e.g. $224 * 224$)
+- **Resizing:** Models usally require fixed image sizes (e.g. \(224 * 224\))
-- <b>Scaling:</b> Scale pixel values of each image to be in the range of 0 and 1
+- **Scaling:** Scale pixel values of each image to be in the range of 0 and 1
-- <b>Z-score standardization:</b> Scale pixel values to have a mean of 0 and variabce of 1
+- **Z-score standardization:** Scale pixel values to have a mean of 0 and variabce of 1
-- <b>Consistent color mode:</b> Ensure images have a consistent color mode (e.g. RGB or CMYK)
+- **Consistent color mode:** Ensure images have a consistent color mode (e.g. RGB or CMYK)